ABOVE BETWEEN BELOW

 - We will need 60 minutes to strike our equipment and load it out of the school after the assembly.
 While we prefer to have sole use of the space during this time, it is possible to share the space, as long as we still have clear access to exit.

-- Since this assembly has a post-show discussion, we are restricting the audience size to 200 students.
+- Because this assembly has a post-show discussion, we are restricting the audience size to 200 students.
 To serve all of your 6th-8th Grade students, we are happy to offer back-to-back assemblies.
 If this is the case, please allow a minimum of 15 minutes between assemblies to allow us to reset.

 Our school has more than 200 students, and so we will need to schedule two assemblies.
 Can we schedule one in the morning and one in the afternoon?